 The recommended layer height for miniatures is 30 microns.
 Some people use 50 microns for larger models or when print time is the priority.
 Thinner than 30 microns is possible but rarely necessary and slows prints significantly.

 Exposure time affects sharpness directly.
 Overexposed layers spread slightly beyond their intended boundaries, softening fine detail.
 Underexposed layers do not cure fully and may fail to hold together.
 Calibrating exposure is the single most impactful thing you can do for print quality.
+The resin printer calibration tools article covers the right test prints and what to look for.

 Improving